natalieng348/sales-analysis/README.md

 ## Issues

-Incase you have any difficulties or issues while trying to run the app you can raise it on the issues section.
+In case of any difficulties or issues while running the app, please raise it on the issues section.

 ## Pull Requests